Authenticate with Tango API

 4. Click Try it and check the response.

-1. Log in to the Tango portal.
-Refer to our help article for login questions.
+1. Sign in to the Tango portal.

 2. Navigate to Team settings on the left menu.